HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough.md

 Then we create a `udf/ext_people.py` script which acts as UDF for the people mention extractor.
 The script scans input sentences and outputs phrases representing mentions of people.
-The script contains the following code (you can get a copy of this script from `$DEEPDIVE_HOME/examples/tutorial_example/step1-basic/udf/ext_people.py`):
+The script contains the following code:

+(a copy of this script is also available from `$DEEPDIVE_HOME/examples/tutorial_example/step1-basic/udf/ext_people.py`):

 ```python